Digital Learning @ CQS

 Devices at CQS

 Currently CQS provides a range of devices to support students' learning in the classroom.
 Our Junior rooms have iPads, while the Senior classes have chromebooks.
 When appropriate these are shared around to ensure the students have the right tool for the job.
-At this stage CQS is not a BYOD (Bring Your Own Device) school, however we are developing a plan to adopt this in the near future.
+We are currently moving to BYOD from Year 5 upwards.
+Regular digital updates support this process.

 Other digital learning tools

 We are continuing to build up our set of resources to enhance and expand digital learning opportunities.
 Currently have BeeBots for coding in the junior and middle school, Bloxels game development for middle and seniors, and Edison robots and Micro-bits for the senior end of the school.
 These combined with a variety of online and iPad apps provide a wide range of digital learning activities.